Pickleball: A Tennis Player’s Perspective

 Do not let that description fool you!

-Today, pickleball is considered the fastest-growing sport in the US, with nearly 5 million players wielding their paddles on indoor and outdoor courts across the country.
+Today, pickleball is considered the fastest-growing sport in the US.
+Recent research findings by the Association of Pickleball Professionals show that nearly 50 million adult Americans have played pickleball at least once in the past 12 months.
+That’s a staggering level of participation!
 Forbes, New York Times, NPR, and other media heavyweights write about it frequently.
 Celebrity sports stars such as LeBron James, Tom Brady, and Kevin Love have invested in it.
 Sensing the revenue potential of pickleball, Venture Capitalists have also thrown their hats into the ring.
 Governing bodies and national leagues have sprung up, and tournament prize monies are up.

 As a tennis player, the first thing that struck me was that everything related to pickleball is smaller and lighter.
 The racquet and balls are lighter, the court smaller, and the net lower.